Hujanen91/skyrim-text-adventure-PP3/README.md

 and mapped out before coding began using a free version of [Lucidchart](https://www.lucidchart.com/pages/ER-diagram-symbols-and-meaning)

-Below I made a map for directions in the game and was used as a flowchart to know which areas and directions I needed to add.
+Below I made a flowchart for the scenarios and directions in the game and this was used as a guideline to know which areas and directions I needed to add.
-The last moment, scenario six was added during development.
+Scenario four was later changed to The Whimsical Werewolf and scenario five was moved to become scenario six during development.
+Scenario five was given a new scenario.

 ![screenshot](docs/flowchart_pp3.jpeg)